mickalp/DissNanoSPR/README.md

 ## Output

-After running the script, the predictions for the dissolution of each nanomaterial listed in your CSV will be displayed or saved.
+After running the script, the predictions for the dissolution of each nanomaterial listed in your xlsx will be displayed or saved.

 ## Future Updates